Godzilla (TriStar): Toho iteration (2004)

-TriStar's Godzilla was featured in the 2004 Toho film Godzilla: Final Wars as "Zilla"; this name would continue to be used and trademarked for later incarnations.
 A 3D scan of the Trendmasters "Ultimate Godzilla" toy was used as reference for Zilla.
 In the film, Zilla engages Toho's Godzilla in a battle intended "to show which Godzilla is stronger".
-Zilla would fight Godzilla again in a slightly longer battle, and even team up with Godzilla to fight other monsters, in the comic series by IDW Publishing titled Godzilla: Rulers of Earth running between 2013-2015.
+Zilla would fight Godzilla again in a slightly longer battle, and even team up with Godzilla to fight other monsters, in the comic series by IDW Publishing titled Godzilla: Rulers of Earth running between 2013 and 2015.